Donders-Institute/bidscoin/docs/utilities.rst

                             Space separated list of selected sub-#/ses-# names / folders to be processed.
                             Otherwise all sessions in the bidsfolder will be selected (default: None) -f FIELD [FIELD ...], --field FIELD [FIELD ...]
-                            The fieldname(s) of the dicom attribute(s) used to rename or map the subid/sesid foldernames (default: ['PatientComments', 'ImageComments'])
+                            The fieldname(s) of the DICOM attribute(s) used to rename or map the subid/sesid foldernames (default: ['PatientComments', 'ImageComments'])
       -w WILDCARD, --wildcard WILDCARD
                             The Unix style pathname pattern expansion that is used to select the series